 On UiO, all public host keys are collected and merged to a central host key file.
 This file is redistributed to all Unix machines.
-You will therefor rarely see these host key messages if you use ssh between UiO hosts.
+Thus, you will rarely see these host key messages if you use ssh between UiO hosts.

-If you log in from eg. your home machine to sverdrup with a private key, you can ask ssh to forward the key, ie. make it available for ssh commands on sverdrup as well.
+If you log in from eg. your home machine to pingo with a private key, you can ask ssh to forward the key, i.e. make it available for ssh commands on pingo as well.
 You do this with the -A option:

-If the key from your home machine is recognized on wessel (as well as sverdrup), the second ssh command will also proceed without asking you for a password.
+If the key from your home machine is recognized on wessel (as well as pingo), the second ssh command will also proceed without asking you for a password.

 Note that key forwarding has security implications.
 Use it only when you need it, and only to machines were you trust the administrators (root).
 UiO machines should be OK.